If you’ve got rats in your house, you want to eliminate them as quickly as possible.

 - Keep traps away from areas frequented by kids, pets, or people.

-How to Trap a Rat: A Step-by-Step Guide
+How to Catch and Trap a Rat: A Step-by-Step Guide

 Rat traps can be an effective way to control rat infestations as long as you use them correctly.

 With that in mind, here’s our step-by-step guide to help you start your own rat-trapping program:

 Before you start setting traps, identify signs of rat activity, including the following:

 - Strange sounds and smells.
 Rats make loud squeaking, rustling, and scratching sounds and often give off strong ammonia smells.
 These sounds and smells are most common in areas rats frequent, like closets and cabinets.